ZhangZhiHao233/MR-to-CT/README.md

 cd MR-to-CT
 ```
 # Dataset
-We use the dataset from synthRAD Challenge
+We use the dataset from [synthRAD Challenge](https://synthrad2023.grand-challenge.org/Data/).
+Data structure is like
 # Train&Test
 # Pretrained Models